Cost of Studying in New Zealand

 Student Expenses in New Zealand

-International student tuition fees in New Zealand
+International tuition fees in New Zealand

 Tuition fees for undergraduate degrees typically range between NZD 25,000 and NZD 45,000 per year.
 However, programmes like medicine and veterinary science may have higher fees.